Global Mind Tests

 What does this test measure?

 Compared with Reaction Test Level 1, Level 2 adds response selection and inhibitory control.
-In practical terms, it acts like a lightweight go/no-go task: you must respond quickly to some cues and withhold responses to others.
+In practical terms, it works like a short focus test: you react quickly to some cues and stop yourself from reacting to others.

-Repeated practice can support cleaner stopping, better cue-to-response mapping, and steadier decision-making under time pressure.
-If you want a broader control routine, pair it with Flanker and Stop-Signal.
+Regular practice may support cleaner stopping, better cue-to-response mapping, and steadier decisions under time pressure.
+This is a training test for reflexes and attention; for a broader routine, combine it with Flanker and Stop-Signal.

 Tips for reliable results